sagefy/sagefy/gh-pages/survey_of_learning_research.md

 layout: default
 ---

+_TODO: Establish core principles, and expand on them in sections._

 This guide is intended as a reference of learning science research as relevant to Sagefy.
 It does not serve as a guide to learning instructional design.
 It does not answer every possible question or aspect.

 Contributions are welcome!
 Please make a pull request to our [Github repository](http://github.com/heiskr/sagefy) or report on the [issues tab](https://github.com/heiskr/sagefy/issues).